By Liam Higgins

 According to former Cuenca city planner Juan Ruiz, the new development is attracting investors who see the potential for new residential housing.
 “I’m assisting several foreign investors in locating properties to renovate and build on,” he says.
 “I think the area will become very popular once the supermarket opens and the tram begins operating.
 It will be quiet and walkable with a limited amount of vehicular traffic and will be very appealing, especially to foreigners.”

-The supermarket, under construction and scheduled to open late this year, is being built by the Favorita Coporation, owner of the Supermaxi and Super Aki chains.
+The supermarket, under construction and scheduled to open late this year, is being built by the Favorita Corporation, owner of the Supermaxi and Gran Aki chains.
 Favorita officials say the store will carry the Super Aki name but will include many features of larger Supermaxis.
 “It will be a boutique market similar to ones in residential neighborhoods in Europe and the U.S.,” says a Favorita press release.
 “Architecturally, it will fit comfortably into the existing residential area, with a colonial facade, flowered balconies and lighted walkways.”

 The store will occupy a 3,500 square meter lot with underground parking and employ 35 to 40 workers.